Formula E Rules

 Championship and standings

-The ABB FIA Formula E World Championship consists of two separate titles - one dedicated to the drivers and another dedicated to the teams.
-Simply put, the driver who has accumulated the most points over the course of a season is crowned champion - while the team's championship factors in the scores of both drivers.
+The ABB FIA Formula E World Championship consists of three separate titles - one dedicated to the drivers, one dedicated to the teams and another dedicated to the powertrain manufacturers.
+Simply put, the driver who has accumulated the most points over the course of a season is crowned champion - while the teams' championship factors in the scores of both drivers.
+The manufacturers' factors the two drivers who achieve the best result in each race from each powertrain supplier.

 Points system